SpankChain/chainsaw/README.md

 # Chainsaw

-Chainsaw is log extracting and log decoding library with a periodic polling feature.
+Chainsaw is ethereum based log extracting and log decoding library with a periodic polling feature.

 ## Usage of Chainsaw .